kyamadaASRC/Chatbot--Python-Backend/DEVELOPER_GUIDE.md

 2. `/v1/router/preview` exposes that decision to the frontend so it can show toast notifications (“Routing…”, “Calling 3 consultants…”) before the actual `/chat` request fires.
 3. When `/chat` receives a router payload with `mode: "single"`, `_consultant_tool_call()` runs exactly one consultant (same behavior as before but now instrumented with progress logs).
 When `mode: "parallel"`, `_run_parallel_consultants()` fans out with a `ThreadPoolExecutor`, collects each consultant’s notes/files, and then `_summarize_consultant_results()` feeds everything back through `CHAT_MODEL` with `PARALLEL_SUMMARY_SYSTEM` to produce a merged response.
 4. Router metadata plus a chronological `progress_log` array are returned to the browser so the UI can reflect each stage; failures per consultant are captured in `failures[]` without aborting the entire request when at least one agent succeeds.
 5. If the caller specifies `consultant_key` explicitly (e.g., via dropdown), the router is bypassed; otherwise there is no keyword/alias fallback—the general assistant is the only path into consultants unless the router selected them.
+Router payloads also include recent filenames, and the router may return `suggested_tools` (e.g., code_interpreter, generate_docx/pdf/xlsx) to bias the tool list.

 ### 5.2 Consultant delegation via tool calls

 - Every consultant is exposed to the general chat model as a function tool named `call_<consultant_key>`.
 The tool description summarizes when that specialist should be invoked.
 - When the router chooses `mode: "single"` or `mode: "parallel"`, `_consultant_tool_call()` or `_run_parallel_consultants()` execute the consultants immediately.
 When the router returns `mode: "direct"`, the general system prompt reminds the model that it may still call any consultant tool if their scope fits better than answering directly.
 - `/chat` inspects the Responses payload for consultant tool calls.
 The first tool call is executed server-side via `_consultant_tool_call()`, and the resulting payload is returned with `triggered_tool`/`triggered_by_general_model` metadata so the UI can display accurate toasts.
+If the router returns `suggested_tools`, the direct path injects those tool specs and logs `tools_enhanced`.
 - Because delegation now goes through function tools, the legacy `_match_consultant_alias` keyword shim was removed.
 Consultant `aliases`/`keywords` remain important—they improve routing accuracy and UI search—but they no longer force execution on their own.

+### 5.3 Tooling defaults (docs + code interpreter)

+- Both the direct assistant and every consultant receive `generate_pdf`, `generate_docx`, and `generate_xlsx` function tools by default.
+Consultants also get `code_interpreter` automatically (and share the session container if present), plus `file_search` pointed at their collateral store and the caller’s session store.
+- The router can suggest tools (`suggested_tools`) and sees recent filenames in its payload to improve routing/affordances.
+The general system prompt explains the handoff contract: use file_search/code_interpreter to read uploads, call doc generators to return deliverables, and delegate to consultants when appropriate.

 ### 5.3 REST surface area